FZBunny/applepi/README.md

 This is only version 0.1.0, so expect bugs.
 You can report them to j.bruce.ward@gmail.com; be sure to describe what must be done to bring the bug out.

-To get a copy, Go to "Releases" on the right, download a .deb file, then use:
+To get a copy, go to "Releases" on the right of this page, download a .deb file, then use:
 ```sh
 sudo apt install ./applepi-0.1.0_(whichever)
 ```